surrsurus/gazelle/README.md

 # Shortcomings

 Gazelle is very much lacking when it comes to efficiency.
 Gazelle lacks tail-call optimizations and lazy evaluation, two things that would make Gazelle much faster.
-Python really limits what deercode can do and we're looking to begin porting this to a different language
+Python really limits what Gazelle. can do and we're looking to begin porting this to a different language

 In addition, Gazelle is pretty tough to read and the REPL lacks parentheses completion which may hinder your REPL experience.